AVSystem/developer-zone/docs/Cloud_integrations/Device_Integration_Center/overview.md

 === "Kafka body"

-    For integration with kafka, only `JSON` content type is allowed.
+    For integration with Kafka, only the `JSON` content type is allowed.

 ![Body Dialog](./images/body-dialog.webp){ width=80% }